Applying for a Marriage Visa USA

 There are two marriage visa USA options for non-US nationals married to US citizens: the K-3 temporary, nonimmigrant visa for a foreign spouse or civil partner of a US citizen and the permanent, immigrant visa as a qualifying relative of a US Citizen (IR-1 or CR-1).

-In basic terms, the K-3 marriage visa allows no-US spouses living overseas to travel to the US to join their spouse on a temporary basis while their Green Card (IR-1 or CR-1) immigrant visa petition to beome a lawful permanent resident is pending approval by US Citizenship and Immigration Services (USCIS).
+In basic terms, the K-3 marriage visa allows non-US spouses living overseas to travel to the US to join their spouse on a temporary basis while their Green Card (IR-1 or CR-1) immigrant visa petition to become a lawful permanent resident is pending approval by US Citizenship and Immigration Services (USCIS).

 To be eligible for a US marriage visa, you will need to meet the following eligibility criteria: